CodeLegg/Milestone-3/README.md

 ### Imagery
-Used a combination of imagery from Pixabay (See media below) and an image that i had taken myself.
+Used a combination of imagery from [Foodie](https://www.foodie.com/).
+The images were chosen to reflect the food theme.
 Images are all of a similar size and quality for consistency throughout the site.

 ### Wireframes
 [BiteBurst Wireframes](foodblog/static/readme-images/biteburst-wireframes.pdf)